egoist/vuepack/README.md

 |npm run dev:win|Run dev server on Win32 platform|
 |npm run build|Build assets for production use, dumped in `./build`|

+## TODO

+VuePack will stay simple for a while, but eventually its goal is to be a Rails-like tool for Vue.
+Cuz it's definitely a waste of time to configure things, especially front-end stuffs.

 ## License

 MIT.